How does insurance work, anyway?

 Use judgment when selecting a deductible.
 If you have a claim, it's really nice to not have to come up with a large amount of money in order to get the claim settled and the damage repaired.
 Over the course of a lifetime, however, my experience has shown that people prefer the savings that come from having a lower premium year after year.
 Ultimately, the decision of deductibles is one that you may need to debate after careful consideration of the available options.

-While the ability to shift the risk of loss to an insurer is very important in some situations, in others, it is more prudent for a person to absorb the risk of loss on their own.
+While the ability to shift the risk of loss to an insurer is very important in some situations, in others it is more prudent for a person to absorb the risk of loss on their own.
 A good example of this is if you drive an older car whose value has decreased significantly from when the vehicle was brand new.
 For most people, it makes more sense to NOT purchase collision insurance because after paying the premium and deductible, the amount of recovery after a claim will not be enough for the insurance to be a wise investment.
-A good rule of thumb is to ask yourself, if … (insert a type of claim here) … happens, do I want the insurance company to respond and help me out with the cost of the claim, or would I prefer to take my chances.
+A good rule of thumb is to ask yourself, if (insert type of claim here) happens, do I want the insurance company to respond and help me out with the cost of the claim, or would I prefer to take my chances?

-Similarly, even if you do have insurance coverage for a claim and could pursue coverage from the insurance company, if the nature of the claim is small, you may exercise the option of paying for the damage out of pocket instead of placing a small claim.
+Similarly, even if you do have insurance coverage for a claim and could pursue payout from the insurance company, if the nature of the claim is small you may exercise the option of paying for the damage out of pocket instead of placing a small claim.
 Since the primary role of insurance is to avoid catastrophic financial burdens, it would be wise to avoid jeopardizing insurance coverage.
 Some insurers will raise rates or discontinue coverage if the frequency of claims is too high.